Word equations in linear space

-We are now ready to give the linear space bound on the size of equation, this formalises the intuition from Section~\ref{subsubsec:idea}, in particular, the argument works in the expected case.
-As a first step, we show w useful upper-bound on the encoding size of the equation, define
+\subparagraph*{Space consumption} We now give the linear space bound on the size of equation.
+This formalises the intuition from the beginning of Section~\ref{subsubsec:idea}.
+As a first step, we show an upper-bound on the encoding size of the equation; define:

-$H_d$ intuitively corresponds to the size of the depfactors in the encoding and $H_d$ to the size of the $D$-numbers. \begin{lemma} Given the equation $(U, V)$ it holds that $\Abs{(U, V)} \leq H_d(U, V) + H_n(U, V)$. \end{lemma} \begin{proof} Recall that a $D$-letter is encoded as $D\#i$; such a number will be called $D$-number.
+$H_d$ corresponds to bitsize of depints in the encodings and $H_n$: the numbers (following depints) in the encoding. \begin{lemma} Given the equation $(U, V)$ it holds that $\Abs{(U, V)} \leq 2\Abs[0]{(U_0, V_0)} + 2H(U, V)$, where $\Abs[0]{(U_0, V_0)}$ is the bit-size of the encoding of the input equation. \end{lemma} \begin{proof} The variables in the equation are encoded as in the input equation with the extra prefixed $\texttt{0}$ to distinguished from the letters, which are prefixed with \texttt{1}.
+Thus variables use at most $2\Abs[0]{(U_0, V_0)}$ bits and it is enough to show that our encoding (without the extra \texttt{1}) uses at most $H(U, V)$ for letters.